South Bend Public Records Directory

 All links go directly to official South Bend, Nebraska government websites.

-In addition to the South Bend, Cass County Sheriff's Office, several municipal police departments operate within the county, including the Plattsmouth Police Department and the Louisville Police Department.
-These city departments handle law enforcement within their respective jurisdictions, focusing on local ordinances and community safety.
-The Sheriff's Office and municipal police departments coordinate on major crimes and investigations, sharing resources and information to enhance public safety across the county.
+Beyond the Cass County Sheriff's Office, which provides primary law enforcement coverage for South Bend, several municipal police departments operate within the county.
+The Plattsmouth Police Department and Louisville Police Department handle enforcement within their respective city limits, focusing on local ordinances and community safety.
+These municipal departments coordinate with the Sheriff's Office on major crimes and investigations, sharing resources and information to enhance public safety throughout the county.

 Jail & Inmate Records